cernopendata/cms-opendata-guide/docs/analysis/selection/objects/muons.md

 In the MuonCorrectionsTool, the Run1 Rochester Corrections are added to two datasets as an example: a 2012 dataset and a MC dataset.
 A plot is created to check that the corrections were applied correctly.
 Creating the plot requires selections and the produced dataset contains only a part of the initial dataset.
 These selections can be skipped when the plot is not needed and a corrected version of the whole dataset is wanted as a result.
 Below you can find instructions on how to run the example code, how to apply the corrections to a different dataset and how to apply the corrections when you don't want to create the plot/make the selections.
 The official code for the Rochester Corrections can be found in the `RochesterCorrections` directory.
 The example code for applying the corrections is in the `Test` directory.

+!!!
+Warning
+    The following example does not need the CMSSW environment but it requires ROOT.
+This code was written using the ROOT version 6.22.08.
+If you are using an older version, you might get errors running the code.
+In this case, try using `rochcor2012wasym_old.h` instead of `rochcor2012wasym.h`.
+You can do this by changing the first line of `rochcor2012wasym.cc` to `#include "rochcor2012wasym_old.h"`.

-## Applying the corrections to data and MC
+### Applying the corrections to data and MC

 In the `Test` directory you can find `Analysis.C`, which is the example code for adding the corrections.
 The main function of `Analysis.C` is simply used for calling the `applyCorrections` function which takes as a parameter the name of the ROOT-file (without the .root-part), path to the ROOT-file, the name of the TTree, a boolean value of whether the file contains data (`true`) or MC (`false`) and a boolean variable of whether you want to correct the whole dataset (`true`) or make the selections needed for the plot (`false`).